 A few weeks ago, I happened to read a poem shared by a friend from my Internal Medicine residency and written by her sister – franki elliot (she always uses the lowercase so I am too).
 It was a brilliant piece and I wound up reading more of her works including one of her published books.

 One of the more incredible things that franki does is write typewriter stories on the spot for strangers.
-The pieces are based on single words and come out with such power that you expect they would have taken weeks to craft rather than minutes. […]
+The pieces are based on single words and come out with such power that you expect they would have taken weeks to craft rather than minutes.
+It […]

 Just three days into 2014 and Marblehead got walloped with almost two feet of snow to go along with truly arctic conditions.
 Once the snow died down on Friday, I decided to head out and try to capture the storm during the noon high tide.

 I started off on Ocean Avenue intending to shoot the causeway up close but found 12″ of ocean water in the middle of the street and no way to safely cross it.
 I decided to go with plan B which was climbing to the rocks at Goldthwait beach.
-While the walk wasn’t terrible (though I’m […]
+While the walk wasn’t terrible (though I’m still […]

 As we near the end of the year, I decided to look back and try to choose my favorite 13 images of 2013.
 I reviewed all 257 images taken in the past year and was able to narrow down to 35 photos that stood out from the rest – whether due to composition, light or the backstory of how the image came to be.
 I then turned to my Facebook page for help in narrowing down to a final 13.
-While the choices made by the public were both interesting and helpful in making my final choices, in the […]
+While the choices made by the public were both interesting and helpful in making my final choices, in the end, […]